rgpihlstrom/Project3/README.md

 ## Overview: 81% Churn Detection!

-This project uses Decision Tree and RandomForestClassifier supervised learning methods to classify the churn behavior of Telco's customer base.
-By analyzing past actual churn vs. no churn behavior along with the respective customer attributes associated with each type of behavior, I developed a model that detected <b><ins>81%</ins></b> of Telco's churning customers.
-The developed algorithm, “model”, can be used to predict the future churn vs. no churn behavior with the intent of identifying and preventing future customer flight.
+This project uses Decision Tree and RandomForestClassifier supervised learning methods to classify the churn behavior of Telco's customer.
+By analyzing past actual churn vs. no churn behavior, along with the respective customer attributes associated with each type of behavior, I developed a model that detected <b><ins>81%</ins></b> of Telco's churning customers.
+The developed algorithm, “model”, can be reused to predict the future churn vs. no churn behavior with futute Telco customers.
 The following 5 features were most predictive of churn: <strong>Month to Month Contract, Customer Tenure, Fiber Optics Internet Service, and Monthly Charges.</strong>

 ## Business Problem
 Customer retention is a serious concern for all companies.
 However, within the Telecommunications industry customer churn is of particular importance.
-Fierce competition, along with a difficult to differentiate product offering, makes retaining customers, on factors beyond price, almost impossible.
-Therefore, the historically thin profits margins of the past are only getting thinner.
+Fierce competition, along with difficult to differentiate product offerings, makes retaining customers on factors beyond price very difficult.
+Therefore, the historically thin profits margins of the past are only getting thinner, hence the greater degree of importance on customer retention.
 In fact, a case study done by the Bain Company on the Telecom industry suggested a 5% increase in customer retention can lead to an increase in profits by 25%-95% percent (https://www.bain.com/client-results/focus-on-customer-engagement-to-improve-retention/).

 <br>